ZhiShengYuan/debian_nftable_gateway_proxy/README.md

 # Global transparent proxy by nftables and v2raya (A web control panel used for switching v2ray nodes)

-## This guide will help you to config global transparent proxy on Debian.
+## This guide will help you to config global transparent proxy on Debian 11.
 ## Other distributions are NOT tested and have NO guarantees.

 ## To begin with, you should ensure that you have got root access in order to do the following steps.